Peter Michael Norton

 Pursuing creative endeavors from a young age, Peter has years of experience in multiple disciplines.
 He has performed as a bass player, singer, guitarist, stand up comedian, and actor.

-Later, The JBG would record their second album, Back to Nowhere.
-Around the same time, Peter would meet the members of Esculis.
+Around the same time that The JBG were making Back to Nowhere, Peter would meet the original, core members of Esculis.
 Officially joining them in 2019, the band would go on to release their first album, The Lines We Cross.
-Post release, the band would have a tumultuous, revolving lineup, with many different members passing through its ranks.
-Ultimately, in 2025, a new lineup featuring Peter would release a re-recorded version of the band’s original album, this time titled, The Lines We Crossed.
-Peter departed from the band in late 2025.
+Post release, the band would face a tumultuous number of years.
+Ultimately, in 2026, a newer lineup featuring Peter would release a re-recorded version of the band’s original album, this time titled, The Lines We Crossed.
+Peter departed from the band in late 2025 due to mutual creative differences.